berryamin/Python/Python-3/Doc/library/multiprocessing.rst

    .. method:: task_done()

       Indicate that a formerly enqueued task is complete.
-Used by queue consumer threads.
+Used by queue consumers.
 For each :meth:`~Queue.get` used to fetch a task, a subsequent call to :meth:`task_done` tells the queue that the processing on the task is complete.

-      If a :meth:`~Queue.join` is currently blocking, it will resume when all items have been processed (meaning that a :meth:`task_done` call was received for every item that had been :meth:`~Queue.put` into the queue).
+      If a :meth:`~queue.Queue.join` is currently blocking, it will resume when all items have been processed (meaning that a :meth:`task_done` call was received for every item that had been :meth:`~Queue.put` into the queue).